Visualizing Quantum States: A Pilot Study on Problem Solving in Quantum Information Science Education: Conclusion Outlook

+Representational competence as a learner characteristic is theoretically the deciding factor for whether a visualization supports learning~\cite{rau2017conditions}.
+In addition, we saw one student adopting a strategy of imagining the \ac{dcn} visualization in their head which necessitates a considerable amount of representational competence.
+This suggests that high connectional understanding could lead to smaller differences in performance for those students that adopt such strategies.
+Therefore, in future studies, it will be necessary to measure representational competence not only in terms of ability to translate between representations, but also in terms of conceptual ability to reason within one representation.
+As we have seen from the qualitative results of this study, this reasoning is very context-dependent, as the choice of representation and strategies differs per student depending on the question type.
+In following studies, representational understanding should also be measured utilizing the same contexts as those that are tackled.

-Representational competence as a learner characteristic is theoretically the deciding factor for whether a visualization supports learning.
-Therefore, it could be considered to measure representational competence more thoroughly in future studies.
-This could be done, for example, by increasing the number of translation competence questions that measure connectional understanding, and finding other ways to measure representational competence that also includes visual understanding of \acrshort{cn} or \acrshort{dcn} and quantum operations in these visualizations.
+Many students answered the representational questions perfectly, and the number of different representational competence scores was not high.
+Therefore, it should be considered to measure representational competence more thoroughly in future studies.
+This could be done, for example, by increasing the number of questions focusing on connectional understanding, and finding other ways to measure representational competence that also include visual/conceptual understanding of \ac{cn} or \ac{dcn} and quantum operations in these visualizations.
+Future studies could further investigate the competence of students when presented with only a visualization and how this representational competence impacts the possible benefits of presenting a visualization in addition to \ac{dn}.
+Perhaps also, mental-rotation ability can help explain possible beneficial effects of \ac{dcn}~\cite{Taylor2023}.